 4. Over-cabinet hair dryer holder

 Hair dryers always seem to find their way into the sink bowl, or oddly twisting and turning from the taut cord on the vanity counter top.
 A holster-like hair dryer holder solves that wiggling problem, and conveniently uses ‘dead space’ just inside of a cabinet’s door.
 Available here.

 Although many people cook often in their campers, I don’t.
 If you’re a sometimes-chef, for those times when you decide to make a meal, a few handy prep containers will make clean-up quick and save space when not in use.
 Available here.

 6. Under cabinet racks for wine glasses

 Keep those wine glasses out of the way (and hopefully in one piece).
 These mount underneath upper cabinets and don’t take up much room when the glasses aren’t hanging.
 Cheap and solid, they add storage where there usually isn’t any.
 Available here.

 Storing plates upright might not make sense at first.
 Then again, horizontally stacked plates take up a whole lot of real estate in a cabinet.
 These are also dishwasher safe.

-Something like this lets you hang (cram?) more than a fair share of hangars together.
-This model holds up to 50 pounds and has 12″ of hangar storage space.
+Something like this lets you hang (cram?) more than a fair share of hangers together.
+This model holds up to 50 pounds and has 12″ of hanger storage space.

 Not your everyday cutting board, this one mounts under your sink and hangs off the edge to preserve precious countertop space.
 And being made of polypropylene plastic, it won’t harbor germs like a wooden cutting board can (although it seems this wive’s tale is disputed).
 Available here.